zanarian1o1/AstroAI/README.md

 ## Overview

-Astro AI is a Python application that captures screenshots and sends them to a server for processing using artificial intelligence.
+Astro AI is a Python application that captures screenshots and sends them to a server for processing using google Gemini.
 The application features a custom GUI built with Tkinter and utilizes the `pyautogui` library for taking screenshots.
 The processed results are displayed in the application window.

 ## dark mode
 -https://github.com/zanarian1o1/cheat/releases/tag/dark